-Meanwhile, two pathfinder experiments, to test the JEM-EUSO instrumental concept, have been developed, the first, EUSO-Balloon - managed by CNES, France - successfully flew on board a stratospheric balloon in August 2014 from Canada; a second, EUSO-TA on ground, is in operation at the Telescope Array site in Utah.
-A third pathfinder, Mini-EUSO, approved by Roscosmos and by the Italian Space Agency, ASI, will be installed inside the ISS in late 2017 to study and measure the UV background from Earth, a fundamental parameter to assess the performance of the main mission.
-A new, long duration balloon flight (EUSO-SPB) carried by a super pressure balloon developed by NASA, is planned to be launched in Spring 2017 from New Zealand to look for and measure EAS at the top of the Atmosphere.
+Meanwhile, different pathfinder experiments, to test the JEM-EUSO instrumental concept, have been developed, the first, EUSO-Balloon - managed by CNES, France - successfully flew on board a stratospheric balloon in August 2014 from Canada; a second, EUSO-TA on ground, is in operation at the Telescope Array site in Utah.
+A third pathfinder, Mini-EUSO, approved by Roscosmos (under the name "UV-Atmosphere) and by the Italian Space Agency, ASI, will be placed inside the ISS in late 2017 to study and measure the UV emissions from Earth and to perform studies of atmospheric phenomena, observation of meteors, strange quark matter search and space debris tracking.

+A new, long duration balloon flight (EUSO-SPB) carried by a super pressure balloon developed by NASA, is going to be launched in Spring 2017 from New Zealand to look for and measure EAS at the top of the Atmosphere (about 40 km altitude).
 All these pathfinders are based on the basic modular unit of the instrument, the Photo Detector Module (PDM) covered with 36 Hamamatsu Multi Anode Photo Multiplier Tubes (MAPMT), 64 pixel each.